MikeyBigs/QIDI-X-CF-PRO-Printhead-/README.md

 # QIDI X-CF_Pro BondTech LGX Ace Printhead
-Files to convert X-CF Pro to using:
+Files to convert X-CF-Pro to using following hardware and using Klipper

 Bontech LGX extruder